LA SCCC Charity List - 2025:

 Regions served: 2, 3, 4

-Serves all faiths with life-changing programs to address issues like unplanned pregnancies, mental health, disasters, unemployment, adoption, early childhood education, incarceration and poverty.
+Serves people of all faiths with life-changing programs to address issues like crisis pregnancies, disasters, unemployment, adoption, early childhood education, incarceration and poverty.

 1123 Cenla Pregnancy Center, Inc.